Eclipse-IoT/eclipsecon-2022-hackathon/README.md

 * Write firmware for the BBC micro:bit v2 in Rust.
 The firmware uses Bluetooth Mesh to send and receive data from the cloud applications.
 * Write Quarkus applications running locally and on OpenShift.
 The application consumes telemetry and produces commands using [cloud events](https://cloudevents.io/).

-For working on microcontroller firmare, have a look at the [firmware](firmware/) directory for more information and example tasks.
+For working on microcontroller firmware, have a look at the [firmware](firmware/) directory for more information and example tasks.

 For working on the quarkus application, have a look at the [example apps](example-apps/).